Teenage Mutant Ninja Turtles: Out of the Shadows: Animated film

 In June 2020, it was reported that Nickelodeon Animation Studio was developing a computer-animated Teenage Mutant Ninja Turtles film for Paramount Pictures.
 Seth Rogen, Evan Goldberg, and James Weaver would produce the film through their company, Point Grey Pictures.
 Jeff Rowe was set to direct the film, with Brendan O'Brien writing the screenplay.
 It was released on August 2, 2023.

-Potential live-action reboot
+Live-action reboot

 In June 2018, Paramount Pictures announced a new reboot of the series with Bay, Fuller and Form returning to produce the film and Andrew Dodge writing the script.
 Fuller and Form said at the 24th Critics' Choice Awards that production on the reboot was set to start in 2019, but in July, co-creator Kevin Eastman revealed that the film was still in development and believed that Paramount took the reactions to the 2014 and 2016 films "to heart", and that "its going to be a next-level type of stuff".
 In August 2021, it was announced that a new live-action film was in the works with Colin Jost and Casey Jost penning the script and Michael Bay, Andrew Form, Brad Fuller, Scott Mednick and Galen Walker signing on as producers.
+A film adaptation of the graphic novel Teenage Mutant Ninja Turtles: The Last Ronin was announced to be in development by Paramount Pictures in April 2024.
+The film, produced by Walter Hamada and written by Tyler Burton Smith, would receive an R-rating and be live action.
+In August 2025, the film was reaffirmed to be moving forward following the merger between Paramount Global and Skydance Media.
+However, in November 2025, it was reported that development on the film was put on hold as Paramount Skydance appointed Neal H. Moritz to oversee a new live action reboot of the series.
+Ilya Naishuller was in talks to direct prior to this.
+In December 2025, Paramount scheduled a new live-action reboot film for a release date of November 17, 2028.